yhzhang0128/egos-2000/USAGES.md

 # Compile and Run EGOS on Arty

-You can use Linux, Mac or Windows.
+You can use Windows, Linux or MacOS.

 ## Step1: Setup compiler and compile egos-riscv